ajpeng/Sample-Backend/README.md

 ## Case 1

-Cornershop is expanding to Canada and we want to provide our customers with the very best stores available in their city.
+Company XYZ is expanding to Canada and we want to provide our customers with the very best stores available in their city.
 One of them is [Walmart](https://www.walmart.ca/).
 They offer a very broad selection of products, from breakfast cereals to gym equipment.
 We need to ingest their product information and store it in our database before we can offer them to our customers.

 The product information we need is: